Heating plant and main controls cabin, Florence: Design

-The complex structure is in reinforced concrete (frame type) with different types of briks cladding and truss.
+The complex structure is in reinforced concrete (frame type) with different types of bricks cladding and truss.
 The retaining wall on rail side, with the rise of 5,20 m between the street floor and rail floor, is made on stones, tapered with a foundation 2 meters.

-La connotazione formale, con richiami e citazioni mutuati dalle esperienze futuriste e costruttiviste, si affida sostanzialmente alla aperta e immediata dichiarazione delle funzioni tecnologiche svolgentesi all'interno.
+The formal connotation, with references and quotations borrowed from the Futurist and Constructivist experiences, relies substantially on the open and immediate declaration of the technological functions taking place inside.

 Critical reception

-Since after the completion the building aroused vivid admiration and critics, for its technical aspect.
-Giacomo Devoto defined the main controls cabin, with its 280 levers to manage railswitches and signals: the most perfect, most complex and complete, the most beautiful that exists in Italy and maybe in the World.
+From its the completion the building aroused vivid admiration and sharp criticism for its technical aspect.

+Giacomo Devoto claimed the main controls cabin and its 280 levers to manage railswitches and signals as the most perfect, most complex and complete, the most beautiful thing that exists in Italy and maybe in the World.

 Filippo Tommaso Marinetti, who already praised another Mazzoni work Littoria's Post Office, enthusiastically appreciated the "avant-garde" formalism and especially admired the iron spiral stairs that becomes a catwalk to reach the chimneys, becoming an elegant promenade dangling in space; the stairs and the catwalk give agility to the whole building, remembering some flighty and elastic musics by Debussy.

-Also was sharply bashed, defined as an hideous booth painted in red, and only from the 1970s the project has been reviewed in the general reevaluation of Mazzoni's work.
+Sharp criticism mocked the construction as a hideous booth painted in red.

+Only from the 1970s has the project been reviewed in the general reevaluation of Mazzoni's work.
 The reevaluation started with Carlo Severati, who wrote some articles in charge of Bruno Zevi in 1975, and with Alfredo Forti, who wrote a biography of Mazzoni in 1978.
-Also architect Léon Krier, in the same year, described the heating plant as "the greatest masterpiece of Futurist-Constructivist-Modernist architecture".
+In the same year, architect Léon Krier described the heating plant as "the greatest masterpiece of Futurist-Constructivist-Modernist architecture".

-After this revaluation, the complex has been defined as: The other gem that can match, on the level of quality, against the coeval train station.
+After this reevaluation, the complex has been defined as The other gem that can match, on the level of quality, against the coeval train station.